taylorhoyt/LocalAgentConsole/README.md

      - Secret Access Key
      - Region (e.g., `us-east-1`)

+   - **Prompt Wrapper Template** (optional): Customize how user prompts are wrapped before being sent to the API
+     - Use `{user prompt}` or `{user_prompt}` as placeholders for the actual user input
+     - Example: `<user_prompt> {user prompt} </user_prompt>` will wrap the user's message in XML tags
+     - Leave empty to send the prompt as-is without any wrapping
+     - The wrapper is applied to the user's message before it's included in the request body

    - **Custom Request Fields** (optional): Add custom key-value pairs to be included in the request body
      - Click "+ Add Field" to add a new field
      - Configure each field with: